tscolari/dotfiles/README.md

 1. macOS only: uninstall shiftit, iterm, any other cask apps listed in the casks of macos.yml.
 1. `<garden-workstations>/run.sh`

-## Currently-required manual steps

-1. If `bosh-cli` brew package was already installed **without** the `without-bosh2` option, run `brew uninstall --force bosh-cli`.
-This is needed as brew will falsely claim success, but won't change the link name from bosh2 to bosh.
-1. If migrating from recent (pre 03/08/2017) revisions on the `ansible` branch:
-   `git checkout master && git fetch && git reset --hard origin/master`.
-This is necessary because master was force pushed to the old ansible branch.

 ## Linux post-install

 1. Do the things in common post-install below.